waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 Where $H,W$ is height and width of grayscale map.

-To map two variables to the grayscale map according to luminance distribution, we can use **Inverse cumulative distribution function**.
+Then, to map two variables to the grayscale map according to luminance distribution, we can use **Inverse cumulative distribution function**.
-In order to do so, firstly, calculate **conditional probability distribution** using pdf values:
+In order to do so, we need to calculate **conditional probability distribution** at first:

 $$
 \begin{align}